openzipkin/brave/README.md

 All api access is centralized in com.github.kristofa.brave.Brave

 This class contains only static methods.
-Reason is that the returned components should share the same span state which is maintained as a singleton com.github.kristofa.brave.Brave.
+Reason is that the returned components should share the same span state which is maintained as a singleton in com.github.kristofa.brave.Brave.

 ### Brave.getEndPointSubmitter ###